 Malaria can occur throughout Botswana and is prevalent in the North of the country, especially during the rainy season (November to March).
 Other insect-borne diseases (including filariasis and African sleeping sickness) also occur.
 We recommend that you take prophylaxis against malaria when travelling north of the capital Gaborone and take precautions against being bitten by insects, including using an insect repellent at all times, wearing long, loose fitting, light clothing and ensuring your accommodation is mosquito proof.

-Water-borne, food-borne and other infectious diseases (including cholera, typhoid, hepatitis, polio, rabies and tuberculosis) are prevalent with more serious outbreaks occurring from time to time.
+Water-borne, food-borne and other infectious diseases (including cholera, typhoid, hepatitis, rabies and tuberculosis) are prevalent with more serious outbreaks occurring from time to time.
 Some drug-resistant tuberculosis cases have recently been identified in Botswana.
-We encourage you to consider having vaccinations before travelling.
 We recommend you boil all drinking water or drink bottled water, avoid ice cubes and raw and undercooked food.
 Do not swim in fresh water to avoid exposure to certain water-borne diseases such as bilharzia (schistosomiasis).
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 Where to get help